Interview with Orla Smith, Executive Editor of Seventh Row

 Our WhatsApp connection was a little spotty, but we made it work.
 Please enjoy the interview, where we talk about beloved female-directed films, Seventh Row, and of course, Orla's talk at the Final Girls Berlin Festival.
 This conversation has been edited and condensed for clarity.

-Interview with Orla Smith:
+Interview with Orla Smith

-WiR: Since I will unfortunately not be at FGBFF to hear your talk, can you give me an overview of what it's about?
+Woman in Revolt: Since I will unfortunately not be at FGBFF to hear your talk, can you give me an overview of what it's about?

-OS: The thesis of my talk comes from a book published by the website I work for, Seventh Row.
-Back in October, we released an e-book that's called "Beyond Empowertainment: Feminist Horror and the Struggle for Female Agency."
+Orla Smith: The thesis of my talk comes from a book published by the website I work for, Seventh Row.
+Back in October, we released an e-book called "Beyond Empowertainment: Feminist Horror and the Struggle for Female Agency."
 It's a twenty-four-chapter book with (I think) eight different contributing writers, including me.
 We worked on it for about one year.
-It's a look at the state of modern horror cinema ... about women and what feminist horror means to a bunch of different writers.
+It's a look at the state of modern horror cinema... about women and what feminist horror means to a bunch of different writers.
 We went into that project without a real thesis for the book, hoping that all of these different people's ideas would gather together to form some kind of conclusion about feminist horror.
 Luckily, it did.

 It was really interesting to see all those pieces come together.
 What we found is that in recent years, there's been a move from external horror to more internal horror.
 External horror is rooted in the kind of classic horror cinema, especially about women.
 We define it as "Slasher films."
 It involves a woman who faces an external threat (that often represents something patriarchal) and fights back against it.
 In recent horror films, we see women fighting against themselves and their own demons.
 There's really not a set villain aside from the main character themselves.
-"Raw" (2017) and "Thelma" (2017) are two examples of this type of film.
+"Raw" (Ducournau, 2017) and "Thelma" (Trier, 2017) are two examples of this type of film.
 The talk discusses this recent shift and focuses on the female characters' agency over what's being done to them.

 "Raw" is one of my favorite horror films from the past few years.